tbass134/DogBreedDectector/post.md

 ### Where do I start?

 In order to tackle many machine learning problems, you need data, and lots of it.
 Specifically, we need photos of a lot of dogs, and what kind of breeds there are.
 That seems like a big undertaking right there.
 How are we going to find images of every dog breed?
 We *could* do this by hand: finding a bunch of images of dogs on Google, then label every photo of what kind of dog this is.
 Luckily, we won't have to get this data ourselves.
 Places like [Kaggle](https://kaggle.com), [Google Datasets](https://toolbox.google.com/datasetsearch) and  the [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/index.php) already have this kind of data.
-And for this example, we are going to use the dataset from the [Dog Breed Identification Challenge](https://www.kaggle.com/c/dog-breed-identification) on Kaggle
+And for this example, we are going to use the dataset from the [Dog Breed Identification Challenge](https://www.kaggle.com/c/dog-breed-identification) on Kaggle.

 This dataset contains over 10,000 images of dogs, categorized by breed.
 Even though 10k *seems* like alot of images, its not.
 Machine learning models that have been trained well use way more images than that, so we need to be sure we can train our model well, even with this small amount of images.

 ### Enough chat, lets build.
-We'll be splitting this post into 3 sections
+We'll be splitting this post into 3 sections.
-* Training the model
+* Training the model.
-* Serving the model
+* Serving the model.
-* Building the Workplace bot
+* Building the Workplace bot.

 ## Training the Model

 ### Prerequisites
 First, lets start with building the model.
 I'll be using [Google Colab](https://colab.research.google.com/) to build my [Jupyter Notebook](jupyter.org/), in Python.
 A Jupyter Notebook is a open sourced web app that lets you write code, as well as text and images.
 Its a great way to get started.
 Google Colab is a free service that will host your notebooks.
 Also, you can run your code using GPU's and [TPU's](https://cloud.google.com/blog/products/gcp/an-in-depth-look-at-googles-first-tensor-processing-unit-tpu).
-Running most machine learning algorithms on a GPU/TPU makes training much faster, since GPU's/TPU's are better suited for matrix operations
+Running most machine learning algorithms on a GPU/TPU makes training much faster, since GPU's/TPU's are better suited for matrix operations.

- Note: If you just want to see how the model is built, you can view my notebook [here](https://colab.research.google.com/drive/1Y1hPUXaOAhSJv93rvXZ6p27tbBUvn0zN)
+ Note: If you just want to see how the model is built, you can view my notebook [here](https://colab.research.google.com/drive/1Y1hPUXaOAhSJv93rvXZ6p27tbBUvn0zN).

  Before building the model, we need to get the data, which is hosted on Kaggle.
 To load the data, we need to use a package to download the data to our notebook, using the [Kaggle API](https://github.com/Kaggle/kaggle-api).
  This will allow us to download the dataset for the Dog Breed Competition.
 Before we can download the dataset, we need to create an account on Kaggle, and get your Kaggle API key and secret.

  ![](images/kaggle-create-api-token.jpg)
  Go to "Create New API Token", and save the file to your machine.
- To download the data, we'll run this [cell](https://colab.research.google.com/drive/1Y1hPUXaOAhSJv93rvXZ6p27tbBUvn0zN#scrollTo=AbUjzDJBYVLq&line=24&uniqifier=1)
+ To download the data, we'll run this [cell](https://colab.research.google.com/drive/1Y1hPUXaOAhSJv93rvXZ6p27tbBUvn0zN#scrollTo=AbUjzDJBYVLq&line=24&uniqifier=1).
  ```python
  # Run this cell and select the kaggle.json file downloaded
 # from the Kaggle account settings page.